14 Combined Loads

 3) Assess signs:

-According the equilibrium equations applied in step 2:
+According to the equilibrium equations applied in step 2:

 Ry points towards the cut section so it is compressive (negative).
 In addition, the force will affect all points on the cross-section in the same way, so the Ry/A term will be negative for both points P and Q.

-Based on the above, we can see that point P will be in tension from the bending stress and point Q will be compression.
+Based on the above, we can see that point P will be in tension (outside of bend) from the bending stress and point Q will be compression (inside of bend).

 4) Calculate the stress: